trinostics/excelRio/README.md

 - directly to workbooks

-In contraposition to RExcel, excelRio assumes the user "lives" within the R environment and sometimes uses Excel as a source of data or to store results.
+In contraposition to RExcel, excelRio assumes the user "lives" within the R environment and sometimes uses Excel as a source of data or to store results, either for printing reports or performing subsequent analysis.

 ## Installation